 For more information on Yuvsatta:

-ABOUT CHANDIGARH, INDIA
+ABOUT CHANDIGARH, INDIA (from Wikipedia)

 Ooccasionally called as “The City Beautiful”, the Union territory of Chandigarh serves as the capital city of two states of Punjab and Haryana.
 Planned by Le Corbusier, the well known French architect, Chandigarh is located in the shivalik foothills.